dm0-/gnuxc/BUILD.md

     guile --no-auto-compile "${SOURCE_DIR:-.}/setup-sysroot.scm" |
     make -f- $(rpm -E %_smp_mflags)

-If you have GNU Make version 4 or later built with Guile support, you can run this equivalent command instead.
+If you have GNU Make version 4 or later built with Guile support (which is currently only in Rawhide), you can run this equivalent command instead.

     make -f "${SOURCE_DIR:-.}/setup-sysroot.scm" $(rpm -E %_smp_mflags)